septentrio-gnss/septentrio_gnss_driver/README.md

   + `use_gnss_time`:  `true` if the ROS message headers' unix epoch time field shall be constructed from the TOW/WNC (in the SBF case) and UTC (in the NMEA case) data, `false` if those times shall be taken by the driver from ROS time.
 If `use_gnss_time` is set to `true`, make sure the ROS system is synchronized to an NTP time server either via internet or ideally via the Septentrio receiver since the latter serves as a Stratum 1 time server not dependent on an internet connection.
 The NTP server of the receiver is automatically activated on the Septentrio receiver (for INS/GNSS a firmware >= 1.3.3 is needed).
     + default: `true`
+  + `latency_compensation`: Rx reports processing latency in PVT and INS blocks.
+If set to `true`this latency is subtracted from ROS timestamps in related blocks (i.e., `use_gnss_time` set to `false`).
+Related blocks are INS, PVT, Covariances, and BaseVectors.
+In case of `use_gnss_time` set to `true`, the latency is already compensated within the RX and included in the reported timestamps.
+    + default: `false`
   </details>

   <details>